Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Maximization of the heralding probability - general procedure

-In what follows we will consider specifically the so-called Gaussian core states that satisfy $A_{00}=0$.
-Furthermore, we will assume that the signal mode is directly coupled to all heralding modes and $A_{0j} \neq 0$, $j>0.$ For such core state, the conditionally generated state in mode $a_0$ is a finite superposition of Fock states up to $N=\sum_{j=1}^m n_j$ \cite{Motamedi2025},
+In what follows, we specifically consider the so-called Gaussian core states $|G\rangle$ that satisfy $A_{00}=0$.
+Furthermore, we assume that the signal mode is directly coupled to all heralding modes and $A_{0j} \neq 0$, $j>0.$ For such a core state, the conditionally generated state in mode $a_0$ is a finite superposition of Fock states up to $N=\sum_{j=1}^m n_j$ \cite{Motamedi2025},

 The stellar rank \cite{Chabaud2020,Chabaud2021,Lachman2019} of the generated non-Gaussian state is thus determined by the total number of photons counted in the heralding modes and is equal to $N$.
 The displacement-free Gaussian state (\ref{Gstatedefinition}) has even parity with respect to the total photon number.
 This implies that the conditionally generated state $|\psi_N\rangle$ will exhibit either even or odd parity in Fock basis, determined by the parity of $N$.
-Consequently, for even $N$, we have $c_{2k+1}=0$, while for odd $N$ we similarly have $c_{2k}=0$.
-It is convenient to represent the state (\ref{psidefinition}) as
+Consequently, for even $N$, we have $c_{2k+1}=0$, whereas for odd $N$ we have $c_{2k}=0$.

+\tcr{ Since the conditionally generated state (\ref{psidefinition}) is a finite suprposition of Fock states, the stellar function $g_{\psi}(z_0)$ is a polynomial of degree $N$.
+To see the connection between the Fock-state amplitudes $c_k$ and the stellar polynomial $g_\psi(z_0)$, it is convenient to represent the state (\ref{psidefinition}) as a polynomial in creation operator $\hat{a}_0^\dagger$ acting on the vacuum,}

 where